lydell/js-tokens/README.md

 But `:` is also used for `case` and labeled statements.

-It’s not easy to look for `case` before the `:` as an exception to the rule:
+One idea is to look for `case` before the `:` as an exception to the rule, but it’s not so easy:

 <!-- prettier-ignore -->
 ```js